What we love about Annandale

 Given that the neighbourhood is close to the CBD, it’s also become a good choice for students studying at the University of Sydney.

-Restaurants and Cafes at Annandale
+Restaurants and Cafes in Annandale

 The neighbourhood is filled with local restaurants and cafes; a true marker of Annandale’s authenticity.
 They’re mostly located along Booth Street and Annandale Street.